$\ell_1$-Regularized Generalized Least Squares: Abstract

 \section{Abstract}

-In this paper we propose an $\ell_1$-regularized GLS estimator for high-dimensional regressions with potentially autocorrelated errors.
-We establish non-asymptotic oracle inequalities for estimation accuracy in a framework that allows for highly persistent autoregressive errors.
-In practice, the Whitening matrix required to implement the GLS is unkown, we present a feasible estimator for this matrix, derive consistency results and ultimately show how our proposed feasible GLS can recover closely the optimal performance (as if the errors were a white noise) of the LASSO.
-A simulation study verifies the performance of the proposed method, demonstrating that the penalized (feasible) GLS-LASSO estimator performs on par with the LASSO in the case of white noise errors, whilst outperforming it in terms of sign-recovery and estimation error when the errors exhibit significant correlation.
+We study an $\ell_{1}$-regularized generalized least-squares (GLS) estimator for high-dimensional regressions with autocorrelated errors.
+Specifically, we consider the case where errors are assumed to follow an autoregressive process, alongside a feasible variant of GLS that estimates the structure of this process in a data-driven manner.
+The estimation procedure consists of three steps: performing a LASSO regression, fitting an autoregressive model to the realized residuals, and then running a second-stage LASSO regression on the rotated (whitened) data.
+We examine the theoretical performance of the method in a sub-Gaussian random-design setting, in particular assessing the impact of the rotation on the design matrix and how this impacts the estimation error of the procedure.
+We show that our proposed estimators maintain smaller estimation error than an unadjusted LASSO regression when the errors are driven by an autoregressive process.
+A simulation study verifies the performance of the proposed method, demonstrating that the penalized (feasible) GLS-LASSO estimator performs on par with the LASSO in the case of white noise errors, whilst outperforming when the errors exhibit significant autocorrelation.

 \keywords{High-Dimensional, Regression, Generalized Least Squares, Autocorrelation, Regularization}